NCAA Women's Volleyball Championship

 In the NCAA Women's Volleyball Championship, separate tournaments are conducted for Division I, Division II, and Division III institutions.
 This differs from NCAA men's volleyball because there are far more NCAA member schools offering women's volleyball.
-Until the 2011–12 school year (2012 men's season—NCAA women's volleyball is a fall sport, while men's volleyball is a spring sport), there was no official divisional structure in men's collegiate volleyball; all men's teams, regardless of their divisional affiliation, were eligible to compete for the NCAA championship.
-Even today, the divisional structure in men's volleyball is truncated, with a National Collegiate Championship (previously the only men's tournament) for schools in Divisions I and II, plus the newly created Division III Championship.
+Until the 2011–12 school year (2012 men's season—NCAA women's volleyball is a fall sport, while men's volleyball is a spring sport), there was no official divisional structure in men's collegiate volleyball, and all men's teams, regardless of their divisional affiliation, were eligible to compete for the same NCAA championship.
+Since 2011-12, the NCAA has truncated the championships, with the National Collegiate Championship (previously, the only men's tournament) open to schools in Divisions I and II, and the Division III Championship for Division III schools.

 In the sport of beach volleyball, the NCAA conducts a women-only, all-divisions championship.
 The inaugural championship was held in spring 2016.